-Updating BIOS procedures
+Updating the BIOS

-Update the BIOS only if you have problems with the motherboard and you are sure that the new BIOS revision will solve your problems.
+Update the BIOS only if you are sure that the new BIOS revision will solve your problems.
 Careless updating may result to more problems with the motherboard!

-- Download an updated ASUS BIOS file from the Internet (WWW or FTP) (see ASUS CONTACT INFORMATION on page x for details) and save to the boot floppy disk you created earlier. - 2.
+- 1. Download an updated ASUS BIOS file from the Internet (WWW or FTP) (see ASUS CONTACT INFORMATION on page x for details) and save to the boot floppy disk you created earlier. - 2.
 Boot from the floppy disk. - 3.
-At the "A:\" prompt, type AFLASH /boot and then press <Enter>. - 4.
+At the "A:\" prompt, type AFLASH and then press <Enter>. - 4.
 At the Main Menu, type 2 then press <Enter>.
-The Update BIOS Including Boot Block and ESCD screen appears. - Type the filename of your new BIOS and the path, for example, A:\XXX-XX.XXX, then press <Enter>.
+The Update BIOS Including Boot Block and ESCD screen appears. - 5.
+Type the filename of your new BIOS and the path, for example, A:\XXX-XX.XXX, then press <Enter>.

-To cancel this operation, press <Esc>.
+To cancel this operation, press <Enter>.

+'''

-''' Update BIOS Including Boot Block and ESCD
+Update BIOS Including Boot Block and ESCD

+Flash Memory: Winbond W290020 or SST 29EE020 or Intel 82802AB

-Current BIOS Version: ASUS P4BGL-ED ACPI BIOS Revision 1802 Beta 802
+Current BIOS Version: ASUS XXX-XX ACPI BIOS Revision 100X

-BIOS Model : P4BGL-ED
+BIOS Model : XXX-XX

-BIOS Built Date : 86/28/82
+BIOS Built Date : 12/25/01

-Please Enter File Name for NEW BIOS: 1802.awd '''
+Please Enter File Name for NEW BIOS: A:\XXX-XX.XXX

+'''